6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 Nikon 14-24mm f2.8: (Best Nikon lens for Night City photography)

-So, let’s see whether this new mirrorless camera version of Nikon’s classic professional lens can hold its head higher than the competition.
+So, let’s see whether this new mirrorless camera version of Nikon’s classic professional lens is better than the competition.

-That zoom range of 14 to 24 millimeters means that this lens is wide-angle all the way, 14 millimeters being particularly extreme.
+That zoom range of 14 to 24 millimeters means that this lens is wide-angle, 14 millimeters being particularly extreme.

-Still, the zoom range is pretty useful anyway, particularly for getting shots inside buildings of all sizes or landscape photography.
+Still, the zoom range is useful for other purposes, particularly for taking shots inside buildings of all sizes or for landscape photography.

-The byte maximum aperture of F 2.8 meters could also be useful for event photography and nighttime photography.
+The byte maximum aperture of F 2.8 meters could also be helpful for event and nighttime photography.

 So you’re at least getting a very flexible optic for your money.

-The lens is a metallic solid feeling and is too tightly assembled and looks incredibly cool.
+The lens is a metallic solid feeling, too tightly assembled, and looks incredibly cool.

 This lens is not image-stabilized, although most Nikon cameras nowadays have image stabilization built-in.

-It weighs 650 grams, about 1/5 pound, so it balances quite well on the Nikon cameras.
+It weighs 650 grams, about 1/5 pound, so it balances pretty well on the Nikon cameras.

-The lens is dust and moisture-resistant, and there’s a decent sealing gasket on the rear mount.
+The lens is dust and moisture-resistant, and the rear mount has a decent sealing gasket.

 Then, there’s a customizable metallic control ring at the rear, which many people might set to control that aperture.

-Then we get a rubberized zoom ring, which also turns fairly smoothly, and at the very top.
+Then, we get a rubberized zoom ring that turns smoothly at the top.

 This is, of course, an autofocus lens.